arokem/2016-08-25-DSSG/slides.md

 ---

-### In many cases, two $\Gamma$ make a $\Pi$

-Close collaboration between a domain expert who knows some computing and a data scientist who knows something about the domain

---

 ### The challenge of novelty squared

-<a href="https://medium.com/@profjsb/novelty-squared-dd88857f662#.j9jtwaxe9">Josh Bloom</a>:

-"the challenge of finding work that may be simultaneously novel both to the domain scientist and to the core computation, statistical, and algorithmic scientist. "
+<a href="https://medium.com/@profjsb/novelty-squared-dd88857f662#.j9jtwaxe9">Josh Bloom</a>: "the challenge of finding work that may be simultaneously novel both to the domain scientist and to the core computation, statistical, and algorithmic scientist. "

 ???
 This kind of research poses a particular kind of challenge, because both sides of the collaboration have to be interested in it.
 This is what Josh Bloom, an astrophysicst from our collaborating institute at Berkeley has called "The challenge of novelty squared"